Dandelion Extract Benefits – Research & Applications | MY8®

 - Regulation of lipid metabolism: The extract influenced the metabolism of glycerophospholipids and unsaturated fatty acids, which are relevant for tumor development.

-relevance for everyday life
+Relevance for everyday life

 Stay informed and discover more about our product: